How Company Culture and Communication Impact Each Other in the Workplace

 So, you understand that company culture and communion can impact each other in the workplace.
 But how can better communication help you to build a strong company culture?

 If you are hoping to build a strong company culture, your first step should be to prioritize better communication in your organization.
-Better communication begins with communicating in a way that best meets your employees needs and habits.
+This begins by communicating in a way that best meets your employees needs and habits.

 Start simple by looking at your website.
 Do you have an intranet portal for your staff?
 Does it include all the information that your employees need to better communicate with each other and work more productively?
 Is the site’s domain relevant to your geography and easy for your employees to remember?